espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Hairpin of Blooming Flowers.md

 * * *

 **Effect** You pluck the flower from the hairpin and scatter the petals, creating a flurry of color in a 10 foot burst centered on you.
-You become [[Concealed]] for 1 minute or until you move from your current location.
-Any creature within the 10 foot burst when you Activate the Item must succeed at a DC 23 reflex save or become [[Dazzled]] until the end of its next turn (or [[Blinded]] until the end of its next turn on a critical failure).
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] for 1 minute or until you move from your current location.
+Any creature within the 10 foot burst when you Activate the Item must succeed at a DC 23 reflex save or become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the end of its next turn (or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] until the end of its next turn on a critical failure).
 The flower blooms again the next day.